 The biopsy report may take from 5-7 days to process.
 A copy will be sent to your referring doctor.
 If you would like, you may request a copy for your personal health records when you return for your follow up appointment.

-If you have any problems or concerns, Dr. Lippisch or Dr. Engebretsen is available by beeper 24 hours a day, and can be reached by calling our office number William E. Lippisch, D.M.D, P.A. and Shawn T. Engebretsen, D.M.D, P.A.
+If you have any problems or concerns, Dr. Lippisch or Dr. Engebretsen is available by beeper 24 hours a day, and can be reached by calling our office number William E. Lippisch, D.M.D,, Shawn T. Engebretsen, D.M.D, and christopher S. Kuhns, D.M.D.
 Phone Number (772) 223-0600, leaving a message including your name and phone number.